Leaking/Hunter/README.md

 Recently, Hunter is published to [MavenCentral](https://repo1.maven.org/maven2/cn/quinnchen/hunter/).

-Every librraies / plugins use same latest version, replace LATEST_VERSION_IN_README in others README with this latest version
+Every libraies / plugins use same latest version, replace LATEST_VERSION_IN_README in others README with this latest version

 ```groovy